 Kim Stallwood is an independent consultant who specialises in strategy, communications and fundraising for animal welfare and vegan/vegetarian organisations, charities, companies, governments and individuals.
 With dual British and US citizenship, he is available to work legally in the E.U. and the U.S.

 In 2007 Kim was awarded by the City Council of Baltimore a Resolution in recognition of “Your Outstanding Leadership and Commitment to the Canton Community.”
 He lived in Canton, an inner city neighborhood of Baltimore from 1990 to 2007, and was the founding president of the Canton Community Association.
 He helped to lead the CCA campaign to build the first dog park in Baltimore.

-Clients include the Animals and Society Institute, Citizens to End Animal Suffering and Exploitation, Compassion In World Farming, New England Anti-Vivisection Society, Physicians Committee for Responsible Medicine, Spay-Neuter Assistance Program and Vegetarian Resource Group.
+Clients include the Citizens to End Animal Suffering and Exploitation, Compassion In World Farming, GREY2K USA Worldwide, League Against Cruel Sports, New England Anti-Vivisection Society, Physicians Committee for Responsible Medicine, Spay-Neuter Assistance Program, and Vegetarian Resource Group.

 Ask Kim about engaging him as an independent consultant.

 - Strategy: identity, development, implementation, networking, lobbying.

 - Communications: writing, editing, publishing, research, websites, speaking, teaching.

 - Modernized British Union for the Abolition of Vivisection from a dormant to a pioneering organization (1978-1986)

 - Transformed People for the Ethical Treatment of Animals into an innovative and dynamic group (1987-1992)